billbillbilly/website/content/post/2024-02-13-viewscape/index.md

 ```

 ### 1.Compute viewshed
 To compute a viewshed, a viewpoint and a DSM are essential.
 Let's download the LiDAR data from a small part of a city.
 In this tutorial, I take the Central Park (NYC) as an example.
-First, a bounding box (bbox) is used to locate the area to download the data. `lidR` is a powerful tool for processing LiDAR data.
-It is used to generate DSM/DEM.
+First, a bounding box (bbox) is used to locate the area to download the data. `lidR`, a powerful tool for processing LiDAR data, is used to generate DSM/DEM.

 ```r